• Skip to primary navigation

 • Texture - Soft, moist cupcakes with smooth, creamy frosting create a pleasant mouthfeel.

-• Appeal - They look vibrant and inviting, perfect for summer parties or any occasion needing a touch of color.
+• Appeal - They look bright and inviting, perfect for summer parties or any occasion needing a touch of color.

 • Color - The pink frosting with green mint flecks is visually striking and festive.